 A key outcome of the first RISIS project has been the establishment of two organizational registers, namely OrgReg for universities and public-sector organizations and FirmReg for firms.
-The register system allows to identify in an unambiguous way organizations and their linkages, by attributing stable identifiers that can be used to match them with other datasets.
-This task aims to extend this register system.
+The register system allows to identify in an unambiguous way, organizations and their linkages, by attributing stable identifiers that can be

 ORGREG is already online.
 It will be updated annually.
 Developments will deal with a better coverage of research hospitals, extending the university coverage worldwide (US coverage & 500 top ranking universities in the Shanghai ranking) and building a sub-register for PRO (with characterisation & output variables).

 FIRMREG only exists as a prototype.
 The objective is to develop it and open it to the research community.